-Welcome to Thinking Wales, showcasing current research, comments and analysis on Welsh politics and policy from postgraduate researchers at the Wales Governance Centre.
+Welcome to Thinking Wales, showcasing current research, comments and analysis on the law, politics, history, culture, government and political economy of Wales from the Wales Governance Centre.

-The centre and Cardiff University have a thriving community of postgraduate researchers who each have something unique to say on Welsh politics and policy.
+The centre and Cardiff University have a thriving community of researchers who each have something unique to say on all aspects of Welsh life.
 The range of research interests of the contributors are very varied meaning a wide array of topics being discussed.
-We want to give the opportunity to young academics and researchers to showcase their talent and give them a space to provide commentary and analysis on key issues concerning Welsh and sometimes British politics.
+We want to give the opportunity to the Centre’s academics and researchers to showcase their research and give them a space to provide commentary and analysis on key issues concerning Wales and the wider world.

 Nye Davies (Editor)

-Nye is a PhD student at the school of Law and Politics at Cardiff University and is a member of the Wales Governance Centre.
-He is conducting research into Aneurin Bevan’s political thought and ideas, attempting to establish the extent to which he had a coherent political strategy and philosophy.
-The research aims to explore Bevan’s ideas in the context of Labour Party political thought and his legacy in contemporary British politics.
-Nye’s interests include the Labour Party in Wales, the impact of devolution on the party, and the study of political thought.
+Nye is a PhD student at the School of Law and Politics at Cardiff University and a member of the Wales Governance Centre.
+He is conducting research into Aneurin Bevan’s political thought and ideas, treating him as a political thinker and attempting to establish the extent to which he had a coherent political philosophy.
+His research has encompassed many different topics including political theory, socialist political thought, Wales and the Labour Party.

 DaviesN30@cardiff.ac.uk | Nye tweets at @Nye_Davies